When Starbucks added the Cortado to its espresso menu it quietly introduced one of the boldest small drinks on the U.S. menu.

 - 4.5g fat

-2. Pecan Oat Cortado (Nutty, Comforting & Dairy-Free)
+2. Pecan Oat Cortado

-This flavor builds on the same three ristretto shots but shifts into a more cozy, dessert-inspired direction.
+This flavor builds on the same three ristretto shots but shifts into a more cozy, dessert inspired direction.
 The pecan flavoring adds warmth and subtle sweetness without being heavy.
-Paired with oatmilk, it becomes exceptionally creamy, richer than almond milk but still dairy-free.
+Paired with oatmilk, it becomes exceptionally creamy, richer than almond milk but still dairy free.

 A lightly crunchy pecan topping brings texture and a toasted aroma as you sip.
-The drink stays small and balanced, but the pecan notes make it feel like a seasonal treat you can enjoy year-round.
+The drink stays small and balanced, but the pecan notes make it feel like a seasonal treat you can enjoy year round.

 Taste profile: